lbechberger/MLinPractice/README.md

 The features to be extracted can be configured with the following optional parameters:
 - `-c` or `--char_length`: Count the number of characters in the "tweet" column of the data frame. (see code/feature_extraction/character_length.py)
 - `-m` or `--month`: Extract the month in which the tweet was published from the "date" column of the data frame.
+- `-s` or `--sentiment`: Extract a compound sentiment value from the original tweet using VADER.

 Moreover, the script support importing and exporting fitted feature extractors with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted feature extraction from the given pickle file.
 Ignore all parameters that configure the features to extract.